All Episodes

 They're not even constitutional.

-We will abolish stimulus spending and TARP.
+We will abolish stimulus spending.

-Federal government owns about 25% of all the land in the United States.
+The federal government owns about 25% of all the land in the United States.

 I'm just getting started.